conan-io/examples/features/cmake/find_package/find_cmake_multi_generator_targets/README.md

 - You don't need to change anything in the ``CMakeLists.txt`` related to Conan.
 - The multi-config mechanism works good, it is very comfortable, You call ``conan install`` for debug and other for Release and you are done.
-- It works for target approach (CMake 3) and global approach (CMake 2.8).

 Cons
 ----